 Different building uses, different sprinkler system needs

-Imagine the warehouse contains a large amount of products — that is, a lot of potentially combustible material — and those products are close to the ceiling, where the sprinkler heads are located.
+Imagine the warehouse contains a large number of products — that is, a lot of potentially combustible material — and those products are close to the ceiling, where the sprinkler heads are located.

 Sprinkler heads activate when the temperature near them gets hot enough.
 If a fire starts near the bottom of a pile of goods in the warehouse, it will take time for the heat to reach the ceiling and activate the sprinkler head.
 In the meantime, goods will burn, and the fire will spread.
 Once the temperature near the ceiling gets hot enough to activate the sprinkler head, the head will need to produce sufficient water to control the fire effectively until the fire department arrives and can put the fire out.